comunica/website/pages/docs/2_modify/1_getting_started/1_custom_config_cli.md

 ---
-title: 'Creating a custom configuration'
+title: 'Querying with a custom configuration from the command line'
-description: 'Create a custom configuration of Comunica modules with specific features.'
+description: 'Create a custom configuration of Comunica modules with reduced features, and query with it from the command line.'
 ---

 While packages such as [Comunica SPARQL](https://github.com/comunica/comunica/tree/master/packages/actor-init-sparql)